beaconsproject/hydrology_explorer/docs/user_guide.md

 ### Set input parameters

-In this step, the user uploads the required spatial data into Hydrology Explorer: study area, streams, and catchments.
+In this step, the user uploads the required spatial data into Hydrology Explorer: study area, streams, catchments, and if required undisturbed (or intact) areas.
 When uploaded, the layers will appear on the map and can be turned on and off using the legend in the top-right corner.
 For the map, there are two background options: ESRI World Topo Map and ESRI World Imagery.

 **Select source dataset** offers two options: